 PLEASE VOTE AND VOTE WISELY IN THE COMING ELECTIONS

 Welcome to what is believed to be the biggest election ever: both in terms of size and historic value, of the largest democracy in the world.
-Even if you are the most anti-social and politically-indifferent person in the country, you must have still heard of/seen the “Abki baar Modi sarkar” slogans all over the place, the hype surrounding the AAP leader, Arvind Kejriwal and the Congress ka “haath” (that can be interpreted as “Talk to the hand” post elections) among the other USPs of the 2014 elections.
-But the purpose of this write-up is not to campaign for a political party.
+Even if you are the most anti-social and politically-indifferent person of the country, you must have still heard of/seen the “Abki baar Modi sarkar” slogans all over the place, the hype surrounding the AAP leader, Arvind Kejriwal and the Congress ka “haath” (that can be interpreted as “Talk to the hand” post elections) among the other USPs of the 2014 elections.
+The purpose of this write-up is not to campaign for any of these (or any other) political party.
 My biases are better left to me and my vote.
-Instead, I am writing this to make a humble plea to as many citizens as this verbose article can make it to, to use that one potent weapon that you’ve been endowed with by the writers of this Constitution: Universal adult suffrage or simply put, the right to vote; and more importantly, to use it wisely.
+Instead, I am writing this to make a humble plea to as many citizens as this verbose article can make it to, to use that one potent weapon that you’ve been endowed with by the writers of this Constitution: Universal adult suffrage or simply put, the right to vote, and more importantly, to use it wisely.

 But there is a slight problem with the Indian mentality.
 We choose to enjoy that one day of holiday declared on the voting day instead of fulfilling our duty.
 If at all, we cast votes for parties without proper information about the candidates and their profiles.
 Many of us are not even aware of the candidates contesting in our regions.
 This indifference stems mainly from our loss of faith in this entire system and that is not entirely our fault.
 Years of seeing corruption-ridden political environment would probably do that to anybody.
 But we need to realize that we are the only ones who can turn things around for ourselves.
 And if we ourselves choose to ignore our own plight and carry on the “Chal raha hai, to chalne do” attitude, things will never change.